AidoP/kakwafont-powerline/README.md

 # KakwaFont

-Another 12px monospace bitmap font.
+Another 12px monospace bitmap font but with added powerline glyphs.

 ## Presentation

+This is a fork of KakwaFont adding a few powerline characters.
+All other characters are unchanged.
+Note: the bold version does not have the extra chaaracters.

 KakwaFont is a 12px monospace bitmap font based on [Terminus](http://terminus-font.sourceforge.net/).